 <59% = F

 You will be able to access grades online.
 It is your responsibility to make sure you & your parents have access to it.
-Check regularly.
-Do not wait until the end of the semester.
+Please check regularly.
+Do not wait until the end of the grading period.

 There will be no grade bumps during the semester - particularly at posting periods and at the end of the semester.
 If students wish to have a higher grade, they must earn it.
-There are ample opportunities during the semester to improve grades (test retakes, resubmitting homework, extra credit opportunity for every unit, re-teaching during Lion Time/before/after school)
+There are ample opportunities during the semester to improve grades (test retakes, resubmitting homework)

-· No cell phones, iPods (or similar), gaming devices or game-playing on graphing calculators will be allowed during instructional time.
-If electronic devices such as these pose a distraction to the class or to the instructor, they will be confiscated.
+- No cell phones, iPods (or similar), gaming devices or game-playing on laptop/ graphing calculators will be allowed during instructional time.
+Electronic devices such as these pose a distraction to the class and to the instructor, they will be confiscated.

-· No food or drink (other than water)
+- No food or drink (other than water) in classroom.